A Homeowner’s Guide to Fire Recovery

 The county or state will eventually organize debris removal on your lot, but you can also opt to use a private debris removal service provider if you’d like to move more quickly, or if you want a better chance of preserving your home’s original foundation.

-Note: If you are able to preserve your foundation and reuse it in the future, this could save you hundreds to thousands in rebuild costs.
+Note: If you are able to preserve your foundation and reuse it in the future you could save you hundreds to thousands in rebuild costs.

 If you choose to use a private debris removal provider, make sure that the company is licensed and insured.
-A few indicators of a reputable and well-managed debris removal company are uniformed employees, well-marked vehicles, and a good number of positive and unbiased customer reviews online.
+A few indicators of a reputable and well-managed debris removal company are uniformed employees, well-marked vehicles, and many positive and unbiased customer reviews online.
 For more information specific to the Marshall fire, visit this website.

 4. Know what to do if your lot is possessed.